- Home

 | Trip interruption | 4-6 weeks | ~70% |

 The pattern is clear: routine medical claims get approved reliably but take 2-4 weeks to process.
-Larger and more complex claims (hospitalization, trip interruption) take longer and face more documentation scrutiny.
-Multiple nomads reported needing to resubmit documentation or provide additional evidence for claims exceeding $1,000.
+Larger and more complex claims take longer and face more documentation scrutiny.
+For industry-wide data on what types of claims travelers file most often and how frequently they get approved, see our travel insurance claims statistics research.

 Our claims score: 3.9/5.
 The process works, and legitimate claims get paid.
 But the 2-4 week turnaround is slower than competitors like Genki (typically 1-2 weeks), and the $250 deductible makes small claims barely worth filing.